I Love It (Icona Pop song): Composition

-"I Love It" is set in common time with a tempo of 126 beats per minute (allegro), and is described as a synth-pop, dance-pop, and electropop song.
+"I Love It" is set in common time with a tempo of 126 beats per minute (allegro), and is described as a synth-pop, and dance-pop, song.
 It is written in A♭ major, with an authentic cadence for the main chord progression.
 Billboard critic Jessica Hopper defined the instrumental by its "swells of revving synths" and prominent sub-bass sounds.
 Pitchfork writer Lindsay Zoladz commented that the song was "basically just two-and-a-half minutes of drop"; colleague Larry Fitzmaurice noted the track's maximalist approach fit the contemporary trends in electronic and pop music.

 The song's lyrics describe breaking up with an older boyfriend.
 In its chorus, Icona Pop and Charli XCX shout in unison "I don't care / I love it".
 Critics compared the song's breakup narrative to Kelly Clarkson's 2004 single "Since U Been Gone", and journalist Chuck Eddy wrote in a piece for Spin that the track's brattiness was similar to that of British band Shampoo.